gridiron-zone/huddle/x/posts/spec/02-concepts.md

 The actual value of the tag.
 Usually this is going to be either the hashtag value, or the address of the mentioned user (if within the post text the DTag is used to reference the user).

 #### Url
-Within Desmos there is no URL validation, so this type can be used to represent any kind of URL that might be present inside the post text.
+Within Huddle there is no URL validation, so this type can be used to represent any kind of URL that might be present inside the post text.

 ##### Start
 Index within the post text at which the URL starts.